-Chart 7.1-10 (next page).
+Chart 7.1-10.
 The FRA rates all inspectors, both state and federal.
-Among states with a comparable number of inspectors and of supported FRA disciplines, ORS inspectors received the highest total program score in Calendar Year (CY) 2011.
-Nationwide, among all FRA programs, South Carolina ranks 4th for the second consecutive year.
+Among states with a comparable number of inspectors and of supported FRA disciplines, ORS inspectors received the highest total program score in Calendar Year (CY) 2012, thus ranking South Carolina first among comparable programs.